 CC Image Courtesy of asterix611

 One of the most prominent social issues in America today is the civil rights struggle for Lesbian, Gay, Bisexual & Transgender (LGBT) people.
 This is a very large issue because at its core, it is about a minority group of people trying to achieve equal treatment in the eyes of the law.
-To this point, society has failed in upholding the equal protection and due process clauses of the Fourteenth Amendment as it applies to the LGBT community.

 The ACLU strongly believes that the guarantees of the Constitution must be upheld for every minority group, regardless of how they classify themselves.
 A person's sexual or gender identity in no way disqualifies them from the rights that so many other Americans take for granted on a daily basis.
 As such, the ACLU has been, and will continue to be, a strong advocate for LGBT rights.